parsareal/parsareal.github.io/_pages/cv.md

   * Done by Python

 * Winter 2019: Graph Painting in Principles And Applications Of Artificial Intelligence Course
-  * Working on a graph painting project and implement Local Search and Genetic Algorithms.
+  * Implementing a graph painting project by using Local Search and Genetic Algorithms.
   * Done by Python

+* Winter 2019: Online Shop Database Design in Fundamental of Database Design Course
+  * Implementing tables, functions, procedures and designing ER for an online shop project.
+  * Done by MySQL

 * Winter 2018: Graph Community Detection in Algorithm Design Course
   * Implementing graph community detection using label propagation (lpam)